 Stanford University Press—or at least, the idea of it—was born in Bloomington, Indiana.
 It was there in 1891 that Leland and Jane Stanford offered the presidency of their new university to David Starr Jordan, who, before accepting the post, drew up a memo of understanding for the Stanfords’ approval.
 “Before the selection of the faculty,” Jordan wrote, “I should like your assent to the following propositions.”
 There were four; the first three addressed student admission standards, the balance between theoretical and applied learning, and faculty needs.
 The fourth and final proposition reads in full: “That provision be made for the publication of the results of any important research on the part of professors, or advanced students.
 Such papers may be issued from time to time as ‘Memoirs of the Leland Stanford Junior University.’”

-By 1939 the Press had 392 active titles, 12 book series, and 70 employees.
+By 1939, the Press had 392 active titles, 12 book series, and 70 employees.
 As the work of the Press grew, so too did the printing facilities.
 Erected in 1929, a new building adjacent to SUP’s headquarters contained new equipment including the Press’ first offset printing apparatus, six linotypes, three flatbed presses along with several smaller presses, and a roll-fed flatbed press for printing the student newspaper.
 During the 50s SUP was noted for its large, modern, and efficient printing plant and by 1952, ranked seventh nationally among university presses with respect to title output.

-At the turn of the millennium the Press’ reporting relationship was shifted from the University Provost to Stanford University Librarian, Michael Keller.
+At the turn of the millennium, the Press’ reporting relationship was shifted from the University Provost to Stanford University Librarian, Michael Keller.
 Keller, who had overseen the creation of HighWire Press—a platform which quickly emerged as a leading digital distributor of scholarly material—hired a new Press director, Geoffrey Burn, and Editor-in-Chief, Alan Harvey, to help the publishing house navigate an increasingly complicated economic environment of mixed print and electronic publishing.

-As the Press nears its centennial, SUP is focused ever more on innovating new publishing practices to better serve the scholarly community.
+Following Burn’s retirement in 2012, Alan Harvey assumed directorship of the Press.
+Bringing to the table a deep understanding of the evolving digital landscape of publishing and shifting modes of scholarly communication, Harvey introduced a new imprint of concise, accessible, and timely scholarly books, Stanford Briefs; a new trade imprint, Redwood Press; and launched a new digital publishing program, with funding from the Andrew W. Mellon Foundation.
+SUP is focused ever more on innovating new publishing practices to better serve the scholarly community.
 Working in close collaboration with Stanford University Libraries, whose mission and outlook are in lockstep with SUP’s, the Press prides itself on being a digital pioneer, and an academic publisher of creative and sophisticated scholarship.